-Accounting for Pensions
+Accounting for Pensions and Other Postretirement Benefits

 Southwest has a noncontributory qualified retirement plan with defined benefits covering substantially all employees.
 In addition, Southwest has a separate unfunded supplemental retirement plan which is limited to officers.
-The Company's pension costs for these plans are affected by the amount of cash contributions to the plans, the return on plan assets, discount rates, and by employee demographics, including age, compensation, and length of service.
+The Company's pension obligations and costs for these plans are affected by the amount of cash contributions to the plans, the return on plan assets, discount rates, and by employee demographics, including age, compensation, and length of service.
 Changes made to the provisions of the plans may also impact current and future pension costs.
-Actuarial formulas are used in the determination of pension costs and are affected by actual plan experience and assumptions of future experience.
+Actuarial formulas are used in the determination of pension obligations and costs and are affected by actual plan experience and assumptions about future experience.
 Key actuarial assumptions include the expected return on plan assets, the discount rate used in determining the projected benefit obligation and pension costs, and the assumed rate of increase in employee compensation.
-Relatively small changes in these assumptions (particularly the discount rate) may significantly affect pension costs and plan obligations for the qualified retirement plan.
+Relatively small changes in these assumptions (particularly the discount rate) may significantly affect pension obligations and costs for these plans.